conveyal/analysis-ui/docs/analysis/regional.md

 # Comparing regional analyses

 You can also compare two regional analyses from different scenarios in the same project by selecting a comparison scenario.
-The map will show the differences in the averages between the two analyses, with blue areas showing increased average job access, and red areas showing decreased average job access relative to the comparison analysis.
+The map will show the differences in accessibility between the two analyses, with blue areas showing increased accessibility, and red areas showing decreased accessibility, relative to the comparison analysis.

-You can also filter the displayed locations by the probability of improvement.
-When we compare two scenarios, some of the differences in the averages is due to changes in the network, and some of it is due to uncertainty in the scenario.
-By dragging the minimum improvement probability slider above zero, you can filter what is displayed on the map by the probability of improvement.
-We compute this by sampling from the distributions of accessibility (displayed as histograms in the main analysis mode) and computing how often the active regional analysis has higher accessibility than the comparison regional analysis at each location, and show only those locations where the active regional analysis is higher than the comparison at least the selected proportion of the time.
-Note that this is taking into account the variation due to departure time as well, so similar to the difference spectrogram, for the probability of improvement at a given location to be 1, the best possible user experience (i.e. the maximum accessibility, realized through minimal waiting for transit vehicles at a particular time of departure within the specified time window) in the comparison regional analysis must be worse than the worst possible user experience experienced in the active regional analysis.
+You can also filter the displayed locations by the probability of change using the slider.
+When there are trips that have headways rather than explicit timetables, the exact performance of the network, particularly the transfer timing, is not known, and thus there is random variation in the results.
+In order to account for this variation, we use a Monte Carlo approach of generating random timetables that meet the constraints of the scenario.
+Thus, there is random variation in the accessibility numbers.
+We use a statistical bootstrapping technique to estimate this variation and produce a _p_-value that a change at a particular origin is due to the scenario, rather than simply random variation.
+We can use that _p_-value to determine which changes are statistically significant.
+For instance, if the slider is set at 0.98, only changes that we are 98% sure are not due to random variation will be shown.
+The analyst should note that, given the large number of cells in a regional analysis, it is likely that a small number of cells may show as having a 98% probability of change even when there is in fact no change.
+Generally, changes that are in fact due to the scenario rather than due to random variation will appear geographically clustered.

+For more information, see the [methodology](/analysis/methodology) page.